A Small Town View

 Being in a small town means that others care for you too, not just your parents.
 When you are a teenager, this feels like a burden.
 When you are an adult, this feels like a blessing.
 When I think back to some anonymous person “tattling on me” I am thankful.
 I am thankful that they cared enough to call.
 I am thankful that my mom cared enough to confront me.
 And now, I am thankful that I am living in the same small town to raise my daughters.

 Small towns aren’t perfect and we all know that.
 We all know there is gossip, sometimes disguised as prayer requests, but most people mean well.
-You can’t go to Food Lion without spending a long time in conversations, but where else can you see a friend, coworker, student, or relative down every aisle?
+You can’t go to Food Lion without spending a long time in conversations.
+Where else can you see a friend, coworker, student, or relative down every aisle?

 It’s amazing how much perspective can change in just a few years.
 A space that once felt too small, and occasionally claustrophobic, begins to feel comforting and calming.
 The same river, the same streets, the same fields and farms, the same ice cream from the pharmacy, the same schools, you now show to your children and think about why you stayed in the same place you grew up.
 The world is so big.
 You could have settled anywhere, but a small town and the people in it had your heart.